On symplectic birational self-maps of projective hyperk\"{a}hler manifolds of K3$^{[n]}$-type: Abstract

 \section{Abstract}

-We prove that projective hyperk\"{a}hler manifolds of K3$^{[n]}$--type admitting a symplectic birational self-map of finite order with a non--trivial action on the discriminant group of $H^2(X,\hz)$ are isomorphic to moduli spaces of stable (twisted) coherent sheaves on a K3 surface.
-Motivated by this, we analyse the reflections on the movable cone of moduli spaces of sheaves with non-trivial action on the discriminant group and determine when they come from a birational involution.
+We prove that projective hyperk\"{a}hler manifolds of K3$^{[n]}$-type admitting a non-trivial symplectic birational self-map of finite order are isomorphic to moduli spaces of stable (twisted) coherent sheaves on K3 surfaces.
+Motivated by this result, we analyze the reflections on the movable cone of moduli spaces of sheaves and determine when they come from a birational involution.